jhorology/keyboard-maestro-send-osc-action/README.md

 ```

 ### Notes
 - Javascript version is better performance than shellscript version, but you need to re-install plug-in when the node execution path is changed.
-The node execution path will be appended automatically to SendOSC.js as shebang in installation process.
+The node execution path will be appended automatically to SendOSC.js as shebang during installation.
 ```shellscript
 #!/path/to/node.js/bin/node
 ```